iyad-f/sonyflake/README.rst

 sonyflake
 =========

-Sonyflake is a distributed unique ID generator inspired by `Twitter's Snoflake <https://blog.twitter.com/2010/announcing-snowflake>`_.
+Sonyflake is a distributed unique ID generator inspired by `Twitter's Snowflake <https://blog.twitter.com/2010/announcing-snowflake>`_.

 This project is a Python implementation inspired by the original `sony/sonyflake <https://github.com/sony/sonyflake>`_ project, written in Go.